AdrianTech/portfolio/README.md

 #### Description

 My portfolio website.
-Another example of using JS library React, React Hooks, Context API and Nodemailer to sending emails from the server-side.
+Another example of using JS library React, React Hooks, Context API and Nodemailer is used for sending emails from server-side.

 #### [AdrianTech](https://adriantech.eu)